 The idea that they separated into small bands for the communion service is without proof.
-But nation with the sister denominations.
+But the statement that "all that believed were together, and had all things common," (Acts 2:44) looks like they may have had a common meeting place.

-the statement that "all that believed were together, and had all things common," (Acts 2:44) looks like they may have had a common meeting place.
-W. Curtis Porter in C. W.
+-W. Curtis Porter in C. W.